 The wave hit like a battering ram, sending her tumbling; tumbling into the abyss.

 Caught in the whirling, pounding vortex, eyes squeezed shut, she could no longer tell which way was up and which was down.
 She only knew that down was her destination.
 Down was shattered bones and twisted limbs; brains splashed across jagged rocks.
-Down was slow suffocation beneath a crushing mass of mud, rocks and debris.
+Down was slow suffocation beneath a crushing mass of mud, stone and debris.

 Down was…any moment now…